-- Local food growers and producers to prosper by finding local market places for their products - Every resident to have access to high quality nutritious, locally grown food - Residents to understand the value of strengthening the local economy by purchasing locally grown food - Sustainable farming and local food production expansion as more people choose to enter these professions - To grow, nourish and inspire the community
+- Local food growers and producers prosper by finding local marketplaces for their products. - Every resident has access to high quality nutritious, locally grown food. - Residents understand the value of strengthening the local economy by purchasing locally grown food. - Sustainable farming and local food production expansion as more people choose to enter these professions. - To grow, nourish and inspire the community.